duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/setting-goodie-display.md

 };
 ```

-Consider using [events](https://duck.co/duckduckhack/display_reference#events) as the starting points for your code.
+Consider using [events](/duckduckhack/frontend-reference/display-reference.html#events) as the starting points for your code.
 You can also create a css file to reference, for example `share/goodie/bpmto_ms/bpmto_ms.css`.

 You might use Goodie JavaScript to create an in-browser game related to certain search results.
 Or an easter egg, for fun.
 The community is excited to review pull requests for fun and delightful additions to DuckDuckGo's Instant Answers.

-Feel free to reach out and ask us any questions, over at [open@duckduckgo.com](mailto:open@duckduckgo.com)